developertarun01/Zidio-Task-Management/README.md

 💬 Collaboration Tools – Comment on tasks and track progress in real-time.

 🛠️ Tech Stack
-🎨 Frontend: React.js (for a dynamic and responsive UI) ⚙️ Backend: Spring Boot (RESTful API & business logic) 🗄️ Database: MongoDB (for efficient data storage)
+🎨 Frontend: React Js (for a dynamic and responsive UI) ⚙️ Backend: Node Js (RESTful API & business logic)
+🗄️ Database: MongoDB (for efficient data storage)